 welfare and the welfare of all your family

 the 12 June 1833

-Letter of Richard Murray to his niece Anna Bunn transcribed by Virginia Rundle
+Letter of Richard Murray to his niece Anna Bunn transcribed by Geoff and Virginia Rundle

 Some of the letters and papers of Thomas Murray M.D. lodged at the Wellcome Library in London will be reproduced at the end of this chapter Murray family chapter after they have been transcribed and further research is undertaken.
 Miss Anne Murray’s letters, in particular, are very hard to read and, apart from their obvious fragility, they are badly faded.
 A further confirmation that Thomas’ father Richard married a Miss Fitzgerald was found the letters of advice from Edward Fitzgerald to his nephew Thomas, which were written during Edward’s time in Sierra Leone as Chief Justice of the Colony.

 Geoff and I visited the National Library in Canberra in 2012 to inspect the Murray papers and letters, which were donated to the Library by Terence Murray family descendants.
 There, amongst the papers exists a copy of Michael Murray’s family tree, albeit no mention of our Ellen Frances Matilda Murray.
 The papers also contained an account of the Battle of Boyne and other remembrances, written up by James Aubrey Murray and letters, newspaper clippings and many other documents.
 The Michael Murray Family Tree did give me a lot of information about some of the children of Michael Murray, and information that Peter and Thomas Murray never came to Australia encouraged my further research in Limerick, Ireland.